Stock Take: How To Do Them Accurately

 There’s also a counting method which sometimes goes by the name of ‘on-request stock checking’ – or ‘blind counting’.
 This method can either be a ‘soft check’ on quantities or more detailed ‘double count’ verifications.

-The ‘little and often’ approach of rolling stock counting certainly sounds more appealing, and has little or no impact to the overall performance of the business.
-Plus, who wouldn’t want to follow best practice?
+The ‘little and often’ approach of rolling stock control certainly sounds more appealing and has little or no impact on the overall performance of the business.
+Plus, who wouldn’t want to follow the best way?

 So, how often should you count stock?

-In a nutshell, taking stock is a time-consuming, yet necessary exercise.
+In a nutshell, taking regular stock takes is a time-consuming, yet necessary exercise.
 Even then, a stock take’s value goes way beyond a necessity or as James says, ‘a tick box exercise’.
-Stock takes should be perceived as a sales increasing strategy.
+The Stock take should be perceived as a sales increasing strategy to resolve discrepancies.

 Industry best practice is that counts should be carried out more frequently, but tailored to products with a higher impact on sales (like the James and James way).
 That’s so you can spend time more wisely.

 If you’re doing counts in-house, you’ll likely need to call on extra resources and people, or even shut up shop temporarily, to get everything in order.
-But – can you afford to grind your warehouse operations to a halt when you’ve got lots of customers waiting for their anticipated products?
+But – can you afford to grind your warehouse operations to a halt when you’ve got so many customers waiting for their anticipated products?

 - You can see how well you’re tracking inventory – having a good picture of your inventory helps avoid stockouts and overstocking